 Businesses across a whole gamut of industries, including Facebook, Hitachi, French car manufacturer PSA and IT consultancy Infosys are all among the businesses that have announced that some of their staff will be able to work from home permanently, even after the COVID-19 pandemic is over.

-Natalie Douglass is director of our Talent Strategy Consulting practice.
+Natalie Douglass is a director in our talent intelligence team.
 If your business is grappling with the challenges that a more permanent shift to remote working will bring, or is looking to implement the right hybrid model that will bring benefits for your business and your employees, we can help.
 Get in touch.